Change-Driven Solutions

 - the occupancy of a Store exceeds 100 people.

-In Drasi, you have access to the rich and expressive Cypher language making it trivial to implement condition-based filters.
+In Drasi, you have access to the rich and expressive Cypher and GQL languages making it trivial to implement condition-based filters.
 For example, the following Continuous Query generates results when an added or updated Incident:

 - has a type property with the value environmental.

-- has a severity property with the value critical or extreme.
+- AND has a severity property with the value critical or extreme.

 RETURN